-Smart Bidding might seem like a quick and easy way to handover your hard earned cash to Google, don’t worry, we’re still skeptical at times.
+Smart Bidding might seem like a quick and easy way to hand over your hard-earned cash to Google, don’t worry, we’re still sceptical at times.
 However, seeing results from testing different bidding strategies across a variety of verticals, it’s quite hard to argue despite losing one of the legacy aspects of controlling your media spend.

 Google’s definition of smart bidding is:

 “Smart Bidding is a subset of automated bid strategies that use machine learning to optimise for conversions or conversion value in each and every auction – a feature known as ‘auction-time bidding’”

 Google are quite good at spouting technical gibberish, it must be good right?
 Let’s break it down by looking at the two options for controlling your bids.

 Using manual bidding, you have full control of the bid at a keyword level.
 You are able to make logical decisions on whether to increase or decrease by using performance metrics such as ad positioning and total impression/click shares, ultimately to improve or reduce your bottom line KPI of cost per conversion or return on ad spend.

 Smart bidding is Google’s black box of data.
 It will then leverage a wide range of contextual data signals within its algorithm to optimise your bids to an appropriate level at the current time of the auction.
 Ultimately, Google will set your bids to maximise your chances of receiving a click from a user who has a higher intent to convert.

 These are basically datasets you use to determine optimisations within your account.
 For example, you may look at ad scheduling and find an unprofitable period during the day so you reduce your bids to save spend and cut back on duff traffic.
 Likewise, you may find that mobile users convert excellently on a specific campaign so you increase your mobile bid modifiers by +30%.